Same-sex marriage in Pennsylvania

-Same-sex marriage in Pennsylvania has been legally recognized since May 20, 2014, when a U.S. federal district court judge ruled that the state's 1996 statutory ban on recognizing same-sex marriage was unconstitutional.
+Same-sex marriage has been legally recognized in Pennsylvania since May 20, 2014, when the U.S. District Court for the Middle District of Pennsylvania ruled that the state's statutory ban on same-sex marriage was unconstitutional in Whitewood v.
+Wolf.
 Governor Tom Corbett announced the following day that he would not appeal the decision.
-Pennsylvania had previously prohibited the recognition of same-sex marriage by statute since 1996, but had never added such a ban to its State Constitution.

-Pennsylvania has never recognized civil unions or domestic partnerships, and was the last U.S. state in the Northeastern United States to legalize same-sex marriage, and the 19th state overall.
+Pennsylvania was the eighteenth U.S. state and the last in the Northeastern United States to legalize same-sex marriage.
+Polling suggests that a large majority of Pennsylvania residents support the legal recognition of same-sex marriage, with a 2024 poll from the Public Religion Research Institute showing that 68% of residents supported same-sex marriage.